 Types of Ice for Whiskey Bars and Cocktail Lounges

 Whiskey bars and cocktail lounges serve top-shelf spirits to customers with discriminating tastes.
 These establishments have to get drinks out fast, while still paying attention to the presentation of the drink.
-Bar owners tend to prefer a large, square cocktail ice cube for spirits and cocktails they serve.
+Bar owners tend to prefer a large ice cube makers for spirits and cocktails they serve.

 Let’s Talk Presentation